nakagami/exawabi/README.md

 # ExAwabi

-`exawabi` is a python warapper for awabi(https://github.com/nakagami/awabi).
+`exawabi` is an Elixir wrapper for [Awabi](https://github.com/nakagami/awabi), a morphological analyzer using [MeCab](https://en.wikipedia.org/wiki/MeCab) dictionary, written in Rust.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `exawabi` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `exawabi` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do